Celarye/paperback-themes/README.md

 # Paperback themes
-### This is a repository containing all public Paperback themes, this also contains a template so you can make your own theme yourself.
+### This is a repository containing all public Paperback themes, this also contains a Python program so you can make your own theme yourself.

 Since the 0.7 release you have the option to use custom themes in the [Paperback app](https://paperback.moe/).
 These themes change the color of the foreground, background, text and other elements in the app.